What is subletting?

 when the head landlord forfeits the sublandlord’s tenancy (ie ends it early in a specific way) - the subtenant can effectively apply to become a direct tenant of the head landlord

-If the subtenant becomes a direct tenant of the head landlord, their tenancy can then be ended by any of the usual means (eg using a Section 21 notice or a Section 8 notice).
+If the subtenant becomes a direct tenant of the head landlord, their tenancy can then be ended by the usual means (ie using a Section 8 notice).